zheng0xd/JATIC-internal-docs/docs/contributing/index.md

 # Contributing

-In order to create a well-maintained, central, and useful set of documentation for the program, we highly encourage contributions to this project, including content modifications, suggestions, and (especially) additions.
+To help create a well-maintained and useful set of documentation for the program, we highly encourage contributions, including content modifications, suggestions, and (especially) additions.

-The main ways to contribute are by creating an issue or contributing content directly.
+The main ways to contribute are to create an issue or contribute content directly.

 ### Creating an issue

-[Create an issue](https://gitlab.jatic.net/jatic/internal-docs/-/issues) for any of the following:
+You can [create an issue](https://gitlab.jatic.net/jatic/internal-docs/-/issues) to do any of the following:

-- Suggesting additional content or pages that would be helpful to the program
+- Suggest additional content that would be helpful
-- Requesting a change or improvement
+- Request a change or improvement
-- Reporting a bug or documentation issue
+- Report a bug or mistake

 ### Contributing directly